Local podcast brings encouragement to women in all walks of life

 Years of long distance communication from living in different states has made an easy flow for the two as they discuss life on their recordings, much like they would any other day during their regular conversations.

-Westhoff grew up in St. Louis and now lives in New London, Mo.; Blake grew up in Connecticut and now lives in Wisconsin.
+Westhoff grew up in St. Louis and now lives in New London.
+Blake grew up in Connecticut and now lives in Wisconsin.
 The friends met in 2003 at a summer camp in Connecticut when they were 16-years-old, and have stayed in constant contact since.

 “We have never lived in the same state but have communicated on the phone daily,” said Blake.
 “Having that relationship and friendship with Katherine lends itself well to authenticity in our conversations.”